 How does diesel fuel get to a refueling station?

 Most diesel fuel moves by pipeline from refineries and ports to terminals near major consuming areas.
 Barges and trains also move diesel fuel to terminals.
 Trucks transport the diesel fuel from the terminals to retail service stations and to large volume consumers such as vehicle fleet operators.

-Diesel fuel and other products are sent through shared pipelines in batches.
+Diesel fuel and other petroleum products are sent through shared pipelines in batches.
 These batches are not physically separated in pipelines, and some mixing or commingling of products may occur.
 Because mixing is possible, the quality of the diesel fuel and other products must be tested to make sure they meet required specifications as they enter and leave pipelines.
 When products fail to meet local, state, or federal specifications, they are either removed and transported back to a refinery for further processing or are sold as different products.

 Last updated: July 26, 2021